pypeit/PypeIt/doc/coadd1d.rst

 A substantial set of output are printed to the screen, and if successful the final spectrum is written to disk.
+See below for the `Current Coadd1D Data Model`_.

-And the parameters that guide the coadd process are written to disk for your records.
+The parameters that guide the coadd process are also written to disk for your records.
 The default location is *coadd1d.par*.
 You can choose another location with the `--par_outfile`_ option.